qmk/qmk_firmware/keyboards/rephlex/2k/readme.md

 ## Bootloader

-Enter the bootloader in 2 ways:
+Enter the bootloader in 3 ways:

+* **Bootmagic reset**: Hold down the top left key and plug in the keyboard.
-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Physical reset button**: Briefly hold the button on the back of the PCB whilst plugging in the keyboard.
-* **VIA**: Enter the flashing mode in the VIA configurator.xz
+* **Keycode in layout**: There is no key mapped to `QK_BOOT` in the pre-created keymaps, but you may assign this key in any keymaps you create.